‘I’m really the same person’: Kansas teen paralyzed in crash returns home from hospital

-The Mulvane Sports Complex buzzed with anticipation as people waited for Creighton to come down the street on his way back to his house.

-The 17-year-old has been in Omaha, Nebraska, for eight weeks, getting specialized care for a spinal cord injury.
+The Mulvane community gathered at the Mulvane Sports Complex to rally behind 17-year-old Creighton Schmidt.
+People waited for him on his way back to his house.
+He has been in Omaha, Nebraska, for eight weeks, getting specialized care for a spinal cord injury.

 “I hadn’t slept the whole night previously.
 I fell asleep behind the wheel, drove into a ditch embankment, and rolled my truck,” Creighton said.
 “From then, I woke up two and a half weeks later in the hospital.”